ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |user_code|string|{{request-interact-usercode}} of {{&SELF}}|
 |user_code_uri|string|{{request-interact-usercodeuri}} of {{&SELF}}|

-## Interaction Finish Methods {#IANA-interaction-finish-methods}
+## GNAP Interaction Finish Methods {#IANA-interaction-finish-methods}

-This document defines a means for the client instance to be notified of the end of interaction between the end-user and the AS, for which IANA is asked to create and maintain a new registry titled "Interaction Finish Methods".
+This document defines a means for the client instance to be notified of the end of interaction between the end-user and the AS, for which IANA is asked to create and maintain a new registry titled "GNAP Interaction Finish Methods".
 Initial values for this registry are given in {{IANA-interaction-finish-methods-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-interaction-finish-methods-template}}.
 The DE is expected to ensure that all finish methods clearly define what actions the AS is expected to take, what listening methods the client instance needs to enable, and any security considerations for this communication from either party.